Ministry of Minority Affairs

 The Ministry of Minority Affairs is the ministry in the Government of India which was carved out of the Ministry of Social Justice and Empowerment and created on 29 January 2006.
 It is the apex body for the central government's regulatory and developmental programmes for the minority religious communities and minority linguistic communities in India, which include Muslims, Sikhs, Christians, Buddhists, Zoroastrians (Parsis) and Jains notified as minority religious communities in The Gazette of India under Section 2(c) of the National Commission for Minorities Act, 1992.

-Mukhtar Abbas Naqvi assumed the office as a cabinet minister for Minority Affairs on 4 September 2017.
-He served as the Minister of State for Minority Affairs when Najma Heptulla was the cabinet minister.
-Following Najma Heptulla's resignation on 12 July 2016, Naqvi was assigned the Independent charge of the Ministry.
+The current minister is Kiren Rijiju who has been in office since 10 June 2024, and the Minister of State is George Kurian (since June 2024).

+Character

 The ministry is also involved with the linguistic minorities and of the office of the Commissioner for Linguistic Minorities, representation of the Anglo-Indian community, protection and preservation of non-Muslim shrines in Pakistan and Muslim shrines in India in terms of the Pant-Mirza Agreement of 1955, in consultation with the Ministry of External Affairs.
 The Minister in charge is also Chairperson of the Central Wakf Council, India, which manages the running of the State Wakf Boards.
 Ministry of Minority Affairs provides Moma scholarship to minority community students of India every year.
 Moma Scholarship is a scholarship scheme of the Ministry of Minority Affairs initiated with the aim of supporting minority communities student who is not financially strong and wants to pursue higher studies in India.
 Minority communities in India includes Muslims, Sikhs, Christians, Buddhists, Parsis and Jains.
 The scholarship is awarded to the students by India Government through State Government/UTs.
 The scholarship is awarded for the undergraduate and postgraduate courses.

 Linguistic Minorities, according to Indian Constitution should have a Special Officer appointed.